-Cholesterol natural herbs can control your blood cholesterol level.
-Additionally, it is good for small intestine, liver, heart and kidney, which may be responsible for its cause or affected in the long run.
+Cholesterol herbs help lower your blood cholesterol level.
+Additionally, it is good for small intestine, liver, heart, and kidney, which may be responsible for its cause or affected in the long run.

 9 Useful Herbs for High Cholesterol

-1. Cinnamon for high cholesterol - Cinnamon (Coriandrum sativum) has a historical use as a spice and as medicine.
+1. Cinnamon - Coriandrum sativum has historical use as a spice and as medicine.
 Cinnamon is the brown bark of a cinnamon tree.
-Traditionally, it is in use to control blood sugar and high cholesterol levels and may also relieve digestive problems or improve your appetite.
-Its bioactive compound works similar to statins (cholesterol-lowering drug) in lowering cholesterol level with no/low side effects.
-For more details visit Cinnamon Cholesterol.
+Traditionally, it was used to control blood sugar and cholesterol levels.
+It may also relieve digestive problems and improve your appetite.
+Its bioactive compound believed to work similar to statins (a cholesterol drug) in lowering cholesterol without any side effects.
+For more visit Cinnamon lower cholesterol.

-3. Coriander reduce high cholesterol - Coriander (Coriandrum sativum) is a cholesterol lowering herbal, which is a diuretic in nature that makes the kidneys perform their roles of excretion better.
+3. Coriander - Coriandrum sativum is a cholesterol-lowering herbal, which may be diuretic in nature that makes the kidneys perform their roles of excretion better.
 Therefore, the kidneys flush out the excess unneeded cholesterol from the body.
-For more details visit Coriander Lower Cholesterol
+For more visit Coriander lower cholesterol.

-4. Holy basil for high cholesterol - Holy basil (Ocimum sanctum) is a plant native to India and is in use traditionally in Ayurvedic medicine as an “adaptogen.”
+4. Holy basil - Ocimum sanctum is a plant native to India and was used traditionally in Ayurvedic medicine as an “adaptogen.”
 Adaptogen means increased body's resistance against physical, chemical or environmental stressors.
-Tulsi can dissolve cholesterol build-up in the arteries and releases it into the bloodstream and then kidneys expel them as waste.
-For more details visit Holy Basil Cholesterol
+Tulsi may dissolve cholesterol build-up in the arteries and releases it into the bloodstream and then kidneys expel them as waste.
+For more visit Holy Basil lower cholesterol.

-5. Red yeast rice lower high cholesterol - Red yeast rice is in use for centuries in China, both as food and as a medicinal product.
-It is producing from red-rice by fermenting it with a yeast called Monascus purpureus.
+5. Red yeast rice - Red yeast rice is in use for centuries in China, both as food and as a medicine.
+It is produced from red-rice by fermenting it with a yeast called Monascus purpureus.
 Its therapeutic uses are to promote blood circulation and as a digestive stimulant.
 Research shows, red yeast rice inhibits to produce cholesterol, by stopping an enzyme in the liver.
-For more details visit Red Yeast Rice Cholesterol
+For more visit Red yeast rice reduce cholesterol.

-6. Fenugreek seed reduce cholesterol - Fenugreek (Trigonella foenum-graecum) seeds are hard, yellowish-brown, angular and with a side of about three millimeters.
+6. Fenugreek - Trigonella foenum-graecum seeds are hard, yellowish-brown, angular and with a side of about three millimeters.
 Fenugreek is native to India and southern Europe.
-Fenugreek’s steroidal saponins are capable of inhibiting cholesterol absorption and synthesis.
+Fenugreek’s steroidal saponins are believed to inhibit cholesterol absorption and synthesis.
 Trials have shown that fenugreek lowers cholesterol and triglyceride levels in the blood.
-For more details visit Fenugreek Cholesterol
+For more visit Fenugreek lower improves cholesterol.

-7. Licorice as cholesterol herb - Licorice (Glycyrrhiza glabra) or licorice plant is a legume, native to southern Europe and parts of Asia.
+7. Licorice - Glycyrrhiza glabra plant is a legume, native to southern Europe and parts of Asia.
 Its root extract has a sweet flavor.
-It boosts overall health; licorice root promotes normal heart rhythm, thus good for heart health and improves hormonal balance in women.
-For more details visit Licorice Cholesterol
+It boosts overall health; licorice root believed to promote normal heart rhythm.
+Thus it may be good for heart health and improves hormonal balance in women.
+For more visit Licorice lower cholesterol.

-8. Hawthorn herb for cholesterol - Hawthorn (Crataegus species) is a berry-like fruit of trees from the species of Crataegus, which has documented as food in China as early as the seventh millennium before Christ.
-Hawthorn is in use for the treatment of heart disease as far back as the 1st century.
-It dilates blood vessels, relaxes, antioxidant and reduces angina symptoms.
-It is useful to treat angina, coronary artery disease, mild congestive heart, and irregular heartbeat.
-It restores normal blood pressure so effective for both low and high blood pressure patients.
-For more details visit Hawthorn Cholesterol
+8. Hawthorn - Crataegus berry-like fruit has documented as food in China.
+It was used for the treatment of heart disease.
+It may dilate blood vessels, relaxes it, antioxidant, and reduces angina symptoms.
+It is believed to be useful for angina, coronary artery disease, mild congestive heart, and irregular heartbeat.
+It may restore normal blood pressure effective for both low and high blood pressure.
+For more visit Hawthorn reduce cholesterol.

-9. Alfalfa as cholesterol herb - Alfalfa (Medicago sativa L.) is a medicinal herb, a perennial flowering plant.
+9. Alfalfa - Medicago sativa L. is a medicinal herb, a perennial flowering plant.
 People use Alfalfa’s leaves, sprouts, and seeds to make medicine.
-The saponins in alfalfa are appearing to decrease cholesterol (and not triglycerides) levels by binding with cholesterol and prevent its normal absorption.
-It helps in clearing arteries congested with cholesterol.
-For more details visit Alfalfa Cholesterol
+The saponins in it are appearing to decrease cholesterol (and not triglycerides) levels by binding with cholesterol and prevent its normal absorption.
+It may help in clearing arteries congested.
+For more visit Alfalfa lower cholesterol.

 How do cholesterol herbs lower lipid?